rebelot/heirline.nvim/README.md

-Heirline picks up from other popular customizable statusline plugins like [galaxyline](https://github.com/NTBBloodbath/galaxyline.nvim) and [feline](https://github.com/feline-nvim/feline.nvim) but removes all the hard-coded bloat and offers you thousands times more freedom.
+Heirline picks up from other popular customizable statusline plugins like [galaxyline](https://github.com/NTBBloodbath/galaxyline.nvim) and [feline](https://github.com/feline-nvim/feline.nvim) but removes all the hard-coded guides and offers you thousands times more freedom.
 But freedom has a
 price: responsibility.
 I don't get to tell you what your statusline should do.
 You're in charge!
 With Heirline, you have a framework to easily implement whatever you can imagine, from simple to complex rules!

-Heirline was deigned with these main features in mind:
+## Features:

-- Active/inactive and buftype/filetype/bufname custom statuslines.
+- **Conditionals**: Build custom active/inactive and buftype/filetype/bufname statuslines or single components.
+- **Highlight propagation**: Seamlessly surround components within separators and/or set the (dynamic) coloring of a bunch of components at once.
-- Modularity: statusline components can be reutilized and will behave according to their position in the genealogical tree.
+- **Modularity**: Statusline components can be reutilized/rearranged and will behave according to their position in the genealogical tree.
-- Seamless surrounding and coloring of specific components.
+- **Update triggers**: Re-evaluate components only when some condition is met or specific autocommand events are fired.
+- **Clickable**: Write pure lua callbacks to be executed when clicking a component.
+- **Dynamic resizing**: Specify how components should resize depending on available space.
+- **Full control**: You have hooks to fully control the statusline evaluation cycle.

 Heirline is _not_ for everyone, heirline is for people who like tailoring their own tools (and also like lua):